mwender/netmind-site-mods/readme.txt

  *     @type int $numberposts Number of posts to display.
 Default 30.
  *     @type str $orderby     The field to order the results by.
 Default 'date'.
  *     @type str $order       ASC or DESC.
 Default DESC.
- *     @type str $filter      Comma separated list of taxonomies used to filter
+ *     @type str $taxonomy    Comma separated list of taxonomies used to filter
  *                            the results.
 Used on a single post view, these
  *                            will filter the results by taxonomy terms of the
  *                            current post.
 Default: null.
+ *     @type str $term        Comma separated list of terms to filter the results.
+ *                            Must be used with one, and only one, taxonomy.
+ *                            Default: null.
  * }
  *
  * @return     string  HTML for the Related Posts display.